nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can edit a flashcard that you have created previously.

 <div markdown="block" class="alert alert-danger">
-:exclamation: At least one field of the flashcard must be changed.
+:exclamation: At least one field of the flashcard must be changed!
 </div>

 1. Use the `list` command to first list all the flashcards.
 You can also use the `find` command to filter for a list of flashcards.